Owen Coyle: Jamshedpur

 On 7 August 2020, Coyle was appointed the head coach of Indian Super League club Jamshedpur.
-He helped the team winning their first ever trophy, the League Winner's Shield in 2021–22 season.
+He helped the team in winning their first ever trophy, the League Winner's Shield in 2021–22 season.

 Queen's Park

 In March 2022, it was confirmed that Coyle would be returning to Scottish football after being appointed as the head coach of Queen's Park and would take up the role officially on 1 June.
+Queen's narrowly missed out on promotion to the Scottish Premiership in the 2022–23 season, losing a final-day title decider to Dundee and then in the playoffs to Partick Thistle.
+Coyle left the club a few days after the playoff defeat, saying he needed time to "recharge his batteries".

+Return to Chennaiyin

+On 16 July 2023, Chennaiyin announced the return of Owen Coyle as the head coach ahead of the 2023-24 season.
+Coyle led the club to finish 6th on the table and the club qualified for the ISL playoffs for the first time in four years, where they lost to FC Goa in the knockouts.

+On 17 July 2025, Chennaiyin announced they had mutually agreed to part ways with Coyle.

 Outside football

 Coyle was raised in the 'Little Donegal' area of the Gorbals, Glasgow, to parents from Ireland and is a frequent visitor to Gweedore, County Donegal.
-He made an appearance in the Scottish football film A Shot at Glory, in 2000, alongside The Godfather star Robert Duvall, Michael Keaton and Ally McCoist.